Finding Security in a Use Based Grammar and its Applications for Lexical Analysis

 The history of lexicography has been riddled with imprecise glosses, incestual redundancy between parent and child lexicons, anachronistic application, linguistically stagnant methodology, and unsophisticated contextual analysis (see Lee 2003 for detailed examples).
-It has only been more recently within the scope of lexicographical scholarship that an interest in the cultural and linguistic context (or what Wittgenstein might call “language games”) and incorporating greater description into lexical data.
+An interest in the cultural and linguistic context (or what Wittgenstein might call “language games”) of language has only been more recently within the scope of lexicographical scholarship.
 A usage-based approach is more consistent with the current trends of the field but can continue to be developed by some practical issues Wittgenstein addresses in the Philosophical Investigations.

 The following discussion will appear consecutively: